 Composer Robert Vandall and his wife,

-all-Vandall concert presented by the
+Vandall Festival presented by the

 DAFMARK 'BACK TO BACH' CONCERT OF MUSIC AND DANCE.
 Madeline Su presented two works by Bach: Prelude and Fugue from WTCI and Duetto in G. 2008.